Freedom of Information

 Complaints & Appeals

-If you are not satisfied with the information provided or the refusal to provide information you can request an internal review.
+If you are not satisfied with the information provided or a refusal to provide information, you can request an internal review.

-You can do this by emailing the Information Governance Manager at freedomofinformation@tamworth.gov.uk stating the following within 2 months of receiving the authorities’ final response:
+You can do this by emailing the information governance manager at freedomofinformation@tamworth.gov.uk, stating the following within two months of receiving the authority's final response:

-- Full submission including your reasoning as to why you disagree with the exemptions / decision made in regards to the request for information
+• Full submission including your reasoning as to why you disagree with the exemptions or decision made in regards to the request

 For environmental information complaints, you should make your complaint with 40 working days.